goiaba/FileDownloader/README.md

-A console application for initiating and managing concurrent web downloads.
+Description: A console application for initiating and managing concurrent web downloads.

 The goal is an understanding of: